Note: Simrad is a subsidiary of Kongsberg. See also Simrad data files.

 The beam angles read from .all files are negated (multiplied by -1) in Echoview to ensure that the EM 3002 multibeam echogram display conforms with Echoview norms: Beam 1 being on the far left with a negative beam angle.

 Echoview supports two distinct versions of the .all file format.
 A significant change to the format was introduced on December 17th 2004.
 Echoview distinguishes between them on the basis of the TVG function applied field in the Water Column datagram.
 Old format files have 0 for this value (this space in the datagram was occupied by two spare bytes in the old format), and new format files contain a number from 20 to 40.
-The obtained TVG fuction applied value is used in the calculation of Sv, meaning that old format files will use a TVG correction of 0.
+The obtained TVG function applied value is used in the calculation of Sv, meaning that old format files will use a TVG correction of 0.

 Note: Echocheck will report which format (new or old) is detected.

-These files contain multibeam data logged from an EM 3002 echosounder with a dual head (D).
+The *.all files contain multibeam data logged from an EM 3002 echosounder with a dual head (D).
 Data is represented in Echoview on multibeam echograms.
 Separate variables are derived from data associated with the second head.
 In all other respects data is treated as for EM 3002 data files.

 The MS 1000 scanning sonar uses a single beam which scans by varying the tilt and bearing of the beam.
 The resulting data is represented in Echoview by one H-mode ping with no data samples on all beams except the single beam recorded.